ibm-cloud-docs/devsecops/devsecops-tutorial-ci-toolchain.md

 ### Pipeline customization
 {: #tutorial-ci-toolchain-pipeline-config}

-Custom scripts are extension points in the pipeline where adopters, teams, and users can provide scripts to run custom tasks that are required by their continuous integration and continuous delivery strategies.
+Custom scripts are extension points in the pipeline where adopters, teams, and users can provide scripts to run custom tasks that are required by their continuous integration and continuous deployment strategies.

 Custom scripts control the pipeline stages.
 You can use a configuration file (`pipeline-config.yaml`) to configure the behavior of stages, script content, and the base image that runs the scripts.
 The scripts and configuration for pipeline stages are loaded from a Git repository (repo) that can either be the application (app) repo (similar to `.travis.yml` or `Jenkinsfile`) or a custom repo.